Kometa-Team/Kometa/docs/home/scripts/image-cleanup.md

 ### Local Install Overview

-Plex Image Cleanup is compatible with Python 3.10 and 3.11.
+Plex Image Cleanup is compatible with Python 3.11.
 Later versions may function but are untested.

 These are high-level steps which assume the user has knowledge of python and pip, and the general ability to troubleshoot issues.